colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 At this stage, we've define our static pages, so it's time to make them dynamic.
 But before we go any further, I'd like to point out that none of the code written below is production ready.
-I've kept the code to a bare minimum to be easy to unders understand, but it is no way robust.
+I've kept the code to a bare minimum to be easy to understand, but it is in no way robust.

 With that taken care of, let's start off by installing our service worker: